Visit www.gvsu.edu/lakerstogether for more.

 All of our units resemble privately developed apartments in every way, yet are conveniently located right on campus and offer support services that are highly beneficial to residents.
 Students must apply for housing each year.
 We accept applications daily and encourage any interested student to apply for housing.
 Applications and contracts are available online at www.gvsu.edu/housing/.

 New students who want to live on campus should apply to the Office of Housing and Residence Life upon acceptance to Grand Valley.
 All first-year students are encouraged to apply before May 1 for the fall semester in which they plan to attend.
 Spaces are filled on a first-come, first-served basis.
 To be considered for on-campus residency, students must submit a housing application, contract, and $150 security deposit.
 Housing applications are accepted and encouraged at any time and are available at www.gvsu.edu/housing/.

 Grand Valley offers housing options 12 months per year, with applications available for fall and winter, winter only, and spring/summer semesters.
 Specific building availability varies from fall/winter to summer semesters, though is offered on both campuses year-round.
 Residents may cancel their contract with written notice and will be charged according to our cancellation breakage schedule.
-This schedule is available online at our website.
+This schedule is available on our website.